joelvonrotz/tableau-icons/tableau-icons.typ

 /*                              Special Functions                             */
 /* -------------------------------------------------------------------------- */

+/// Renders the filled version of the given icon
+///
+/// - body (str): icon name
+/// - fill (color): color of the icon
+/// - width (length): width of the icon (icon is contained)
+/// - height (length): height of the icon (icon is contained)
+/// -> the desired icon with the parameters applied
 #let filled(body, fill: rgb("#000000"), width: 1em, height: auto) = {
   icon(body, fill: fill, icon_type: "filled", width: width, height: height) }

+/// Renders the outlined version of the given icon
+///
+/// - body (str): icon name
+/// - fill (color): color of the icon
+/// - width (length): width of the icon (icon is contained)
+/// - height (length): height of the icon (icon is contained)
+/// -> the desired icon with the parameters applied
 #let outlined(body, fill: rgb("#000000"), width: 1em, height: auto) = {
   icon(body, fill: fill, icon_type: "outline", width: width, height: height) }

+/// Renders the filled version of the given icon as an inline object
+///
+/// - body (str): icon name
+/// - baseline (relative): the baseline position of the icon
+/// - fill (color): color of the icon
+/// - width (length): width of the icon (icon is contained)
+/// - height (length): height of the icon (icon is contained)
+/// -> the desired icon with the parameters applied
 #let inline-filled(body, baseline: DEFAULT_BASELINE, fill: rgb("#000000"), width: 1em, height: auto) = {
   box(
     baseline: baseline,